aigan/tail-file/README.md

 This module was partly inspired by [always-tail](https://github.com/jandre/always-tail)

 No care has been given to make this module work on older versions of node.
-Developed and tested on GNU/Linux.
+Tested on Linux and Windows.
 But it should work on other platforms.